This topic is for women who

 doctor will rule out these and other causes of vaginal bleeding to confirm that

-you have dysfunctional uterine bleeding.
+you have abnormal uterine bleeding.

 levels.
 In some cases the cause of the bleeding isn't known.